Engaging Learners & Connecting Community: Literarily My Instructional Vision

 Engaging Learners & Connecting Community: My Instructional Vision

-Whether you read Through the Cracks or simply look at the illustration, you will understand the vision I have for Literarily My Way and my anecdotes hopefully share the experiences that led to that vision.
+Whether you read Through the Cracks or simply look at the illustration, you will understand the vision I have for Literarily My Way.
+My anecdotes hopefully share the experiences that led to that vision.
 There are many ways to engage people and groups in your vision, but most of the time it has to be shown and not simply stated.
 This book allows you to share what the vision looks like with lots of examples of the learning environments, the actions of the learners and the involvement of the community.
 The picture of the school at the beginning of the book and the school at the end paints the best picture.

 Learning should be engaging.
 Testing should not be the be all and end all.
 All students should have a broad curriculum that includes the arts and enrichment.
 Students should have opportunities to work in teams and engage in project-based learning.
 And student and family well-being should be front and center.